 The procedure for Plate Earthing involves several steps, often illustrated in a Diagram of Plate Earthing:

-5. Inspection Chamber: A brick chamber is built over the earth pit on a P.C.C layer.
-The top cover is placed with cast iron hinges to a CI frame.
+- Inspection Chamber: They build a brick inspection chamber over the pit on a P.C.C layer.
+The chamber includes a top cover with cast iron hinges fixed to a CI frame.

 Talk to our Engineers!